 Outside of work you can find Libby cheering on the Tigers at the MCG, hiking and spending time with family and friends.

 Kirstie has a great passion for treating all types and levels of sporting injuries, in particular, AFL, basketball and weightlifting.
 With a keen interest in treating women’s health conditions, she is passionate about combining hands-on therapy, exercise prescription and education to ensure her clients achieve their goals and optimal health.

 Kirstie graduated from Victoria University with a Bachelor of Exercise and Sport Science, gaining invaluable experience working as a sports trainer with the Box Hill VFL.
 She followed up with a Bachelor of Physiotherapy at Charles Sturt University, working with a variety of age groups and conditions ranging from paediatrics to geriatrics, cardiorespiratory, musculoskeletal and neurological clients.

 Kirstie’s lifelong passion to pursue physiotherapy arose from her childhood sporting background of gymnastics and basketball.
-She is very passionate about living a healthy, active lifestyle; in her spare time, she keeps active by playing AFL, basketball and competing in figure competitions.
+She is very passionate about living a healthy, active lifestyle; in her spare time, she keeps active by playing AFL, basketball.